RaulCotar/rayalloc/README.md

 The every map also has a cache containing `ACACHE_SIZE` entries: pointers to free arrays, in order of most recently used.
 The acache is good in that it does not require jumping through the entire map (and possibly faulting many pages), but it can quickly get overwhelmed when lots of deallocation happen in quick succession.
 Coalescing of free arrays is also implemented to merge together neighbouring free arrays.

-There are 4 allocation algorithms planned:
+There are 2 allocation algorithms planned for now:
-1. **cache first:** choose the first cache entry that has enough space, fall back on either "map first" or "map best".
-2. **map first:** choose the first free array large enough from the map, remap if space is found.
+1. **first:** choose the *first* free array that has enough space; first search the cache, then the entire map if needed.
-3. **cache best:** choose the smallest cache entry that fits, fall back on either "map first" or "map best".
-4. **map best:** choose the smallest free array with nough space from the entire map.
+2. **smallest:** choose the *smallest* free array that has enough space; first search the cache, then the entire map if needed.

 The shared map is shared by all threads.
 Rayalloc only handles the synchronization of its own actions regaring the allocator data structures (**not implemented yet**).
 The user should handle rpossible race conditions when accessing shared arrays.